 Planning a family trip along with your fur baby and wondering what you should take and what not?
 Don’t worry we have got your back.
 In this detailed post, we are gonna tell you how to prepare for a vacation with your dog.

 Like everyone, dogs also love adventures and like to explore new places.
 With so much time locked indoors, they get bored too and that can have a drastic impact on their mental health.
 Although, exercise and other activities are helpful in keeping them healthy, still, a vacation to some other city would be a bonus for them.
 Hence, to not let that happen, it is important that you take him or her on a trip.

 If you are going on a vacation for the first time with your dog, you must have several fears and apprehensions about handling and managing everything quite rightly.
-We know where you are coming from and that is exactly what all this article is all about.
-If you have been contemplating a trip to take, we have compiled a list of our recommendations and things-to-do so that you and your doggie can have a comfortable travel and a trip experience.
+We know where you are coming from and that is exactly what this article is all about.
+If you have been contemplating a trip to take, we have compiled a list of our recommendations and things to do so that you and your doggie can have a comfortable travel and trip experience.
 Keep reading on to know more.

 Related: Most Recommended Bernedoodle Puppy Starter Kit (Updated List)

 How to travel with a dog like a pro

 Yes, before you embark on your little journey, it is very important that you take your dog out for a health check-up at his or her vet.
 In many cases, the authorities demand to see a travel certificate for your dog.
 Plus, if your dog has any medical conditions, make sure to get their medicine available during the travel.